LEARNAcademy/syllabus/js_beginning/02js_conditions.md

 ## If/Else

-All conditional must have an `if` statement.
-If the set condition is true the program will continue to run.
+All conditionals must have an `if` statement.
+If the set condition is true, the program will continue to run.
 If the condition is not true, nothing will happen.

 ```javascript
 var carOn = true